-NOTE: The only personal information allowed on the display is student name, school, city.
+NOTE: The only personal information allowed is student name, school, and county on the back of the display board.
 Student exhibitor(s) age or grade level should NOT be indicated or displayed.

 4) Human Participant Forms and Surveys: response forms, questionnaires, surveys, consent forms, etc. are NOT to be included in the Project Notebook, with display or in the exhibit hall.
 Names of participants (even if only first names) may not be used on the board or with display.
 A blank sample questionnaire/survey/consent form should be included in the project display/notebook.

 a) Display board and abstract must reflect current year research only.
 No raw data/charts/graphs from previous years may be included on the display board.
 If the project is a longitudinal study, the display board can be based on collective past conclusionary data and its comparison to the current year data set, however, previous year's data is not displayed on the project board.

 b) Project Title may note Year 2, Year 3, etc.

 c) Previous year's databooks, research papers and supporting documents may be at the booth, but must be labeled as such and separate from current year's research.